mikemaccana/powershell-profile/README.md

 #### Terminal apps that don't yet work on Windows

-The apps below all plan on having WIndows support ion future, but don't yet properly work at the time of writing.
+The apps below all plan on having WIndows support in future, but don't yet properly work at the time of writing.
 There are links to the tracking bugs below.

 [Hyper](https://hyper.is/) [currently has issues with Ctrl C for Powershell](https://github.com/zeit/hyper/issues/1121).